rp-amit01/AWS_3-tier_Deployment/03_deploy.md

 <ins>**STEP 3 : CREATE DATABASE IN RDS**</ins>

-i. configure setting as your need , but here modify the networing setting like -
+i. configure setting as your need , but here modify the networking setting like -
 - VPC
 - VPC Security Group
 - DB subnet group

-ii. after configuring DB , get the credentials value and copy or save it .
+ii.
+After configuring DB , get the credentials value and copy or save it .

 - End point of db
 - username of db